Eating alone does not mean that you are lonely.

 - Get takeout from a high-end grocery store.
 Whether you buy individual elements or a fresh prepared meal, you can put together a great meal from a fancy grocer at a fraction of the cost of a sit-down restaurant.
 From cheese, a baguette, and a bottle of wine to piping hot pizza to a salad bar, you will find plenty of options.

 - Get that discount.
 Use your membership cards to get discounts.
 AAA has restaurant deals that run at 10% to 15%.
 CAA has the same.
-Look in your wallet for your membership cards and see what you may have the can offer you some savings.
+Look in your wallet for your membership cards and see what you may have that can offer you some savings.